Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud3.2.png)

-- Now search for Unit test in the search box select the Unit Test Project (.Net Framework) and then click on Next.
+- Now search for Unit test in the search box, select the Unit Test Project (.Net Framework) and then click on Next.

     ![](../../media/crud3.3.png)